 - Combine the pork with the marinade and mix them well.
 Set aside (in the fridge) until needed.

-- Add the pork (from step 2) into the batter bowl (from step 1).
+- Add the pork (from step 2) into the batter bowl (from step 3).
 Mix them well.
+Allow the batter to rest for about 10 minutes to allow it to thicken.
+This will help ensure that your fried pork is very crisp.

 - Return to the wok.
 Heat the oil again until it reaches 175 C / 350 F (or boiling).
-Deep fry all the meat (from step 4) briefly again to make it crispier.
+Deep fry all the meat (from step 5) briefly to make it crispier.
 (The wok can be crowded this time.)
 Scoop out the meat and place it onto kitchen paper.

 - Serve the meat on a plate with the sweet and sour sauce over it.
-Alternatively, you can serve the meat on a plate and the sauce in a separate bowl.
-(FYI, some restaurants also serve a Korean dipping sauce for your fried meat.
+Alternatively, you can serve them in a separate plate and a bowl.
+This will prevent the fried pork from getting soggy.
+(Some restaurants also serve a Korean dipping sauce for your fried meat.
 If you want, you can try the meat with it instead of the sweet and sour sauce.)

 Notes